Nicole Bianchi

 The bottom line: have fun with it, let your personality shine through, and try to sound like your readers’ best friend.

 Want a PDF version of this post that you can use while you edit your writing?
-Just enter your name and email in the box below and get access to the complete content library with all of my writing and blogging guides.
+Sign up to my email newsletter to get access to the complete content library with all of my writing and blogging guides.

 And if you found this post helpful, please share it with a friend.
 You can use the image below to share it on Pinterest.